Engineering blog

 Frequently Asked Questions

+How does international style architecture evolve?By the 1970s, some critics and architects had begun to dislike the style’s limitations.
+The architecture that had once seemed cutting-edge and aesthetically pleasing now began to appear stale and formulaic – glass and metal “boxes.”
 Once again, architects embarked on a journey of decoration and innovative design.
 They began designing more imaginative buildings that used decoration and modern materials.
 Eventually, this style became known as postmodernist architecture.

-They use flat roofs, neutral-colored facades, and large expanses of glass to add simplicity and more emphasis on functional patterns.
-That is how one can leverage international style into interior design architecture.
+Can international architectural elements be incorporated into interior design projects?Absolutely.
+For interior design projects, modern architects choose some standard architectural style features.
+They use flat roofs, neutral-colored facades, and large expanses of glass to add simplicity and emphasize functional patterns.
+This is how one can leverage international style into interior design architecture.

 cite